 Holiday activities for seniors with dementia

 If your loved one has Alzheimer’s disease or another type of dementia, holidays may be a challenging time for your family.
 But even seniors experiencing memory problems or cognitive decline can enjoy seasonal festivities.
-These stimulating, interactive holiday activities for seniors with dementia offer fun, creative, and productive ways to spend time with your loved one this winter.
+Mind-stimulating activities for seniors with dementia like the ones below offer fun, creative, and productive ways to spend time with your loved one this winter.
 You can also adapt many of the activities above for loved ones with dementia.
 Be sure to pick or adapt activities that fit with your relative’s current stage of dementia to avoid potential stress or discomfort.

 Listen to classics and sing.
 Whether it’s a record of Christmas classics or Adam Sandler’s Hanukkah CD, put on your favorite holiday music and sing together.
 Music inspires reminiscence, and it can be especially powerful for seniors with dementia.
 Even if your loved one can’t recall the words, familiar melodies can inspire happy holiday memories.